 If you become eligible for Medicare while on COBRA, your eligibility for COBRA coverage

 Medicare Part B

 If you have terminated employment, or are a surviving dependent, or a continuant and are eligible for coverage under the federal Medicare program, you must immediately enroll in both Part A and Part B of Medicare unless you are otherwise employed and have health insurance coverage through that employment.
-If you do not enroll for all available portions of Medicare upon retirement, you may be liable for the portions of your claims that Medicare would have paid beginning on the date Medicare coverage would have become effective.
+If you do not enroll for all available portions of Medicare upon retirement, you will be liable for the portions of your claims that Medicare would have paid beginning on the date Medicare coverage would have become effective.

 For subscribers and their dependents with End Stage Renal Disease (ESRD): You will want to contact your local Social Security office, health plan, provider and Medicare to make sure you enroll in Medicare Part A and Part B at the appropriate time.
 The Wisconsin Public Employers Group Health Insurance Program will provide primary coverage during the 30-month coordination period for members with ESRD.
 You will want to decide if it would be beneficial to enroll in Part B during your initial or general enrollment opportunities to avoid later delayed Medicare enrollment and potential premium penalties after your 30-month coordination period ends.

 Medicare Part D

 Before Navitus can report your enrollment in Medicare Part D to Medicare, they need to have either your Medicare Health Insurance Claim (HIC) number or your Medicare Beneficiary Identifier (MBI) number, and Parts A and B effective dates.
 In most cases, ETF will request this information from you two to three months in advance of your 65th birthday by sending you a Medicare Eligibility Statement (ET-4307).
 ETF will then provide the information to Navitus.
 Please complete and return this form as soon as possible to ensure you receive the benefits you are eligible for and your claims are paid properly.